fizcris/CarND-Advanced-Lane-Lines/README.md

 # 8. Image unwarping
 The code for this section is contained in the Jupyter notebook `8.
 Unwarp Images.ipynb`.

-Once the lines have been found and the second order polynom fitted to them then the images get unwarped to its original shape.
-The funtion `cv2.warpPerspective(...)` is used again to unwarp the images with the projection matrices stored from the step number 6.
+Once the lines have been found and the second-order polynomial is fitted to ,  then the images get unwarped to their original shape.
+The function `cv2.warpPerspective(...)` is used again to unwrap the images with the projection matrices stored from the step number 6.